creepyLANguy/SoundSwitcher/README.md

 **ALsSoundSwitcher.exe** is the front-end.
 You should be able to simply run this.
- - Left or Right Click on the tray icon to view a list of available audio devices and select one to swithc to.
+ - Left or Right Click on the tray icon to view a list of available audio devices and select one to switch to.
  - Double-click the tray icon to automatically switch to the next audio device.

 **SetPlaybackDevices.exe** will not perform any function if it is executed on its own.